 At Honeywell Junior School, we are passionate about literature and language.
 By following the statutory National Curriculum for English and offering various enrichment opportunities, we have designed our curriculum to pass on this enthusiasm to all our pupils.
-We have ambitious and exacting standards for all our children from every background and of all abilities.
+We have ambitious and exacting standards for all our pupils from every background and of all abilities.
 We design work around a varied selection of high-quality texts, and draw our spoken language, writing, grammar and reading work from these shared books.
 We create links with our wider learning, frequently choosing materials and activities that make connections with other subjects and experiences.

-Our end goal is for all children to leave Honeywell with confidence and independence in their reading, writing and spoken skills; we want them to know their voice has value and that they can communicate their ideas to best effect in a variety of ways through their English skills.
+Our end goal is for all pupils to leave Honeywell with confidence and independence in their reading, writing and spoken skills; we want them to know their voice has value and that they can communicate their ideas to best effect in a variety of ways through their English skills.
 Alongside this, we strive to engender a love of learning, a curiosity about words, about language, about books and about the outside world we can discover through them.

-Children join the school at a range of stages of development in English, and the school provides these learners with access to the curriculum and develops their confidence.
+Pupils join the school at a range of stages of development in English, and the school provides these learners with access to the curriculum and develops their confidence.
 Over 41 languages are represented across the school curriculum.
 This range of language is celebrated and used to support the development of English through access to bi-lingual texts and encouraging parents and carers to share stories from a range of cultures.